 MAKE IT!
 Clarke’s Art major is your pathway to the creative economy.
 Maybe you are career driven and know exactly what you want to do with your art degree.
 Great!
 Clarke is the place for you.
 Or, maybe you don’t quite know what to do with your interest in fine arts.
 Clarke is the place for you, too.
 All art students take the same foundation courses in the first year of study in the BA Studio Art Program.
 These courses will ground you in contemporary practice in drawing, design, digital skills, 3D structures, and art history and guide you as you discover yourself.

 The Studio Art Program includes coursework in painting, drawing, printmaking, photography, sculpture, and ceramics.
 You choose a studio emphasis in one of these areas to develop both technical expertise and a personal creative voice.
 You will often work one-on-one with a professor in an advanced course so your instruction is individualized and rivals that of an art or graduate school program.

-Clarke offers bachelor of arts (BA) and bachelor of fine arts (BFA) studio degrees.
-What is the difference in the studio degrees?
-The bachelor of arts degree requires 48 credits in art.
+Clarke’s bachelor of arts degree requires 48 credits in art.
 With this flexible schedule, students can double major or minor in a complementary area like communication or business, or complete K-12 art education certification.
 A professional and critical atmosphere encourages students to extend their artistic involvement beyond studio exercises into juried exhibitions, internships, independent study, and travel.